911 outages reported across the country, including Delaware, Pennsylvania

-According to Delaware State Police, dispatch centers were experiencing a state-wide interruption in service, but the outage seems to be resolved.
+According to Delaware State Police, dispatch centers were experiencing a state-wide interruption in service, but the outage has since been resolved.

 UPDATE - 911 service has been restored.
 Our non-emergency number - (302) 366-7111 - is always available if you experience trouble getting through to 911.#netde #NewarkDE pic.twitter.com/AlfLw5vr2b— Newark, DE Police Dept (@NewarkDEPD) September 29, 2020